cockroachdb/docs/CONTRIBUTING.md

     ## SQL Shell Welcome <div class="version-tag">New in v2.1</div>
     ```

-When calling out a change, rather than something new, change `New in vX.X` to `Changed in vX.X`.
+When calling out a change, rather than something new, use `<span class="version-tag">Changed in vXY.Z</span>`

 #### Allowed hashes

-In a page's front-matter, you can specify a list of allowed hashes
-that do not correspond to a section heading on the page.
-This is
-currently used for pages with JavaScript toggle buttons, where the
-toggle to activate by default can be specified in the URL hash.
-If you
-attempt to link to, for example, `page-with-toggles.html#toggle-id` without
-listing `toggle-id` in `allowed_hashes`, our HTML tester will complain
-that `toggle-id` does not exist on the page.
-Listing a hash in
-`allowed_hashes` will generate a placeholder element with that ID at the top
-of the page, which satisfies our HTML tester.
+In a page's front matter, you can specify a list of allowed hashes that do not correspond to a section heading on the page.
+This is currently used for pages with JavaScript toggle buttons, where the toggle to activate by default can be specified in the URL hash.
+If you attempt to link to, for example, `page-with-toggles.html#toggle-id` without listing `toggle-id` in `allowed_hashes`, our HTML tester will complain that `toggle-id` does not exist on the page.
+Listing a hash in `allowed_hashes` will generate a placeholder element with that ID at the top of the page, which satisfies our HTML tester.

 Here's an example from a page with OS toggles: